icecream95/udev-hid-bpf/doc/device-matches.rst

 Run-time probe
 --------------

-Sometimes having just the static modalias is not enough to know if a program needs to be loaded.
+Sometimes having just the vendor/product ID is not enough to know if a program needs to be loaded.
 For example, one mouse I am doing tests with (``G10-Mechanical-Gaming-Mouse.bpf.c`` with ``HID_DEVICE(BUS_USB, HID_GROUP_GENERIC, 0x04d9, 0xa09f)``) exports 3 HID interfaces,
 but the BPF program only applies to one of those HID interfaces.